-Chimichurri sauce is similar to a pesto sauce, it’s not cooked and is made my simply mixing all of the ingredients together.
+Chimichurri sauce is similar to a pesto sauce.
+It’s not cooked and is made my simply mixing all of the ingredients together.
 It’s most commonly served on grilled meats.

 Chimichurri sauce is very flavorful with a hint of spice from the red pepper flakes.
 Because of it’s strong flavor, you only need a small amount of the sauce to bring a lot of flavor to a dish.
 If you want to tone down the spice of this recipe, simply cut down on, or omit the red pepper flakes.

-Is chimichurri good for you?
+Is it good for you?

-Tools and pantry items used to make this recipe:
+Tools and pantry items used to make this recipe

 - Add the parsley, red wine vinegar, garlic cloves, oregano leaves, red pepper flakes, salt and black pepper in a food processor or blender. *If using a blender vs. a food processor, you may need to add ¼ olive oil to the blender for it to work.
 The food processor with chop up the herbs without any liquid.